 The waves image – a pink stylised Hokusai wave, flipped and made into a repeat pattern – signalled a departure in style for Fringe design and direction.

-Splendid development by Julian from Massive Media, art direction by Josh Thomas, and logo by Laura Benjamin.
+Splendid development by Julian from Massive Media, art direction by Josh Thomas, and 2015 logo by design student Laura Benjamin.
 Thanks also to Greg at Eventfinda.

 Fluent is a new home for a team of experienced Dunedin environmental and infrastructure engineers.
 Alex helped them hit the ground running, with an integration of branding, web design document design & illustration.